 The novelty of the model presented here is its capability to replicate a broad spectrum of the stock-recruitment relationship, including the Beverton-Holt and Ricker dynamics.
 The results are explained using geometric singular perturbation theory and illustrated by numerical simulations.

-Geochemical Model of Calcite Dissolution in Column Experiments
+Geochemical Model of Calcite Dissolution in Column Experiments from several types of models will be compared with the values measured in laboratory experiments.

 J. Šembera, V. Žabka